University of Wisconsin Stout | Wisconsin's Polytechnic University

 The IRB form, survey, consent form and you and your advisor’s certificates of Human Subjects Training must be submitted to Research Services (152 Vocational Rehabilitation Bldg.) for IRB approval before any data collection occurs.

 Only begin conducting the data (Chapter 4 of paper) following IRB approval.
 IRB approval is only good for one year.
 No data can be utilized in a thesis if IRB approval is missing.

-Registration can be accomplished through an online form at the Graduate School or with an add card that requires research advisor's signature on problems or thesis credits (Make sure to use advisor’s section number of the course).
+Registration can be accomplished online at the Graduate School for problems or thesis credits (Make sure to use advisor’s section number of the course).
 Incompletes are not automatically assigned but are determined in consultation with research advisor.
 An "I" not removed within one year results in an "F." An "IP" expires in one year.
 A NC grade is given if the student makes no progress to complete the thesis.
 In both cases (IP or NC) the student must re-enroll and repay the fees to obtain credit for the research paper.